Base

 to_int : T ~ ToInt -> Int to_int(a)

-a character, returns the unicode codepoint of a
+a character, returns the unicode codepoint of a.

-, tries to parse an integer from
+If a is of type String or [Char], tries to parse an integer from

-the characters in a
+the characters in a.
+Raises CantParseInt if a

 is empty or contains non-numeric characters.